hageyahhoo/Agile2020/Agile2020.md

 For achieving our mission, we started working with product development teams deeply to improve their processes.
 In other words, we started working, learning, and solving essential problems with them.
 <br />

-#### 1. REFINE FAILURE DETECTION SYSTEM WITH KARATE
+#### 1. REFINED THE FAILURE DETECTION SYSTEM WITH KARATE
+⭐️チームのコンテキストに合うものを選択
-For public APIs, we started direct conversations with the product development team members to discover their real needs and concerns at first.
+For Channel Gateway, we started direct conversations with the product development team members to discover their real needs and concerns at first.
 In other words, we did "Product Discovery" approach again.
 We talked daily via video conference system.
 We discussed with the Product Manager if he came to our office.

+⭐️SET team and the product development team have been working at different offices.
+Our communications weren't sufficient to proceed improvements.

 Through these discussions, we found that test scripts written in JUnit were hard for them.
 Therefore, we investigated and proposed lots of testing tools to them.